TUI AG – Annual report – 30 September 2024

 Assumptions and estimates that may have a material impact on the amounts reported as assets and liabilities in TUI Group are mainly related to the following balance sheet-related facts and circumstances:

-- Determination of assumptions for use in impairment tests, in particular for goodwill and property, plant and equipment
+- Assumptions for use in impairment tests, in particular for goodwill and property, plant and equipment

-- Effect of climate-related risks on the measurement of assets
+- Effect of climate-related risks on the useful lives and the measurement of assets

 - Determination of the fair values for acquisitions of companies and determination of the useful lives of acquired intangible assets